-This document outlines the Terms and Conditions for scholarships and awards administered by the Public Education Foundation (PEF).
+This pages outlines the Terms and Conditions for scholarships and awards administered by the Public Education Foundation (PEF).
 All scholarships and awards will be referred to as ‘scholarships’ herein.

 You must read these Terms and Conditions in full.
 In accepting a scholarship from the Foundation, it is understood that you have read and agree to comply with these Terms and Conditions.

 Please note, if you are under 18 years of age, your parent or guardian must read and consent to these terms and conditions on your behalf.

 Successful scholarship applicants will receive an email detailing the scholarship benefits and payment timing.
 If you do not wish to accept a scholarship that you have been offered, you should advise us immediately in writing.

-Your scholarships details may be passed on to your school, donors or partner organization (where applicable).
+Your scholarships details may be passed on to your school, donors or partner organisation (where applicable).
 If you do not wish for your details to be passed on, you must advise the Foundation in writing.

 The method of payment will be advised to you once you have completed your scholarship commencement survey.
-In most cases, scholarship payments for school students are made to the student’s school.
-Students must meet with their Principal to discuss how the scholarship funds are to be spent.
+In most cases, scholarship payments for school students are sent to the student’s school.
+Students must meet with their principal or a nominated representative to discuss how the scholarship funds are to be spent.
 The Foundation is not liable for any payment that may be withheld by schools.

 Higher education students (e.g. university, TAFE or CIT) receiving scholarships will receive payment directly once they have completed their survey and provided proof of their full-time enrolment in tertiary or vocational education.

 At the end of each academic year for the duration of your scholarship you will be asked to provide a report detailing how the scholarship funds have been spent.
 It is the responsibility of the scholarship recipient to provide this report to the Foundation by the specified time.
 Failure to return reports by the specified time may result in future payments being withheld.